shakeebayaz/popular-movies/README.md

 # udacityProject
 In order to access themoviedb.org API an API key is required.
-It is required to modify API_KEY in ApiService .Replace YOUR_API_KEY with your API key in api key .
+It is required to modify API_KEY app gradle.

+ buildConfigField "String", "API_KEY", "\"MOVIE KEY\""